WoChiNingMeng12138/Weighted_SemRank/README.md

 This suggests that corpus-aware weighting helps recover additional relevant documents by emphasizing more discriminative technical concepts.

 At the same time, Recall@50 does not improve in the current setup, indicating that the weighting strategy may be more beneficial for broader recall than for very early ranking positions.

----

-## Takeaway

-This task shows that a simple **importance-aware reranking mechanism** can be integrated into SemRank without changing its overall retrieval pipeline.

-Our main conclusion is:

-- **Uniform concept weighting is not always optimal**
-- **Corpus-aware concept rarity provides a useful signal**
-- **GAW offers a lightweight way to improve scientific retrieval coverage, especially at deeper ranks**